Maoki Matsubara

 Biography

-Maoki Matsubara graduated from Nippon Medical School in 2018 with an MD and began working as a resident at New Tokyo Hospital.
-In 2020, he joined the Department of Neurosurgery at New Tokyo Hospital as medical staff.
-By 2023, he was employed as a clinical assistant professor in the Department of Neurosurgery at Kawasaki Medical University.
-In 2025, he returned to New Tokyo Hospital as medical staff, having also obtained board certification in neurosurgery and stroke medicine.
-He currently participates in over 200 neurosurgical procedures annually and mentors residents.
+Maoki Matsubara obtained his MD from Nippon Medical School in 2018 and began his medical career as a resident at New Tokyo Hospital.
+He joined the Department of Neurosurgery at New Tokyo Hospital as a medical staff member in 2020 and served as a Clinical Assistant Professor in the Department of Neurosurgery at Kawasaki Medical University in 2023.
+In 2025, he returned to New Tokyo Hospital as a neurosurgeon and obtained board certification in Neurosurgery and Stroke Medicine.
+He currently participates in more than 200 neurosurgical procedures annually while mentoring neurosurgery residents.